CRIMINAL COURTS IN AUSTRALIA

 All states and territories have a Supreme Court that deals with the most serious criminal matters, generally referred to as indictable offences.
 These include offences such as murder, manslaughter and drug trafficking as well as serious sexual offences, robberies and assaults.
 The larger states (New South Wales, Victoria, Queensland, South Australia and Western Australia) also have an intermediate level of court, known as the District Court or County Court, that deals with the majority of serious offences.
 In this publication, the Supreme Courts and Intermediate Courts are collectively referred to as the Higher Courts.

 All defendants that are dealt with by the Higher Courts have an automatic entitlement to a trial before a judge and jury, however in some jurisdictions, the defendant may elect to have the matter heard before a judge alone.

 The lowest level of criminal court is the Magistrates’ Court, also known as the Court of Summary Jurisdiction, Local Court or Court of Petty Sessions.
 The majority of all criminal cases are heard in these courts.
 Cases heard in the Magistrates’ Courts do not involve a jury as a magistrate determines the guilt or innocence of the defendant.
 This is known as a summary proceeding.

 Each state and territory have Children's Courts to deal with offences alleged to have been committed by young people.
-These courts mainly deal with summary proceedings, however in some jurisdictions they also have the power to hear indictable matters.
+In the main these courts deal with summary proceedings, however in some jurisdictions they have the power to also hear indictable matters.
 The maximum age that defendants are considered a child or juvenile is under the age of 18 years in all states and territories, except Queensland, where defendants are considered adults if aged 17 years or over at the time the offence was committed.